 The one that blazed a trail, perhaps one of the best MOBAs, the original Dota paved the way for all other entries on the list.
 It started as a mod for Warcraft III: Reign of Chaos and its expansion, Warcraft III: The Frozen Throne; in which you need to team up and destroy the other team’s ‘Ancient’, or their structure in their section of the map.
-This game is why I love when creators give the players access to world editors.
+This game is why I love it when creators give the players access to world editors.

 Because Blizzard allowed for such creations in their WarCfrat III World Editor, a whole genre, and internet phenomenon was born.
 Dota was released in 2003 by designers Eul, Steve Feak, and IceFrog.
-Two teams, dubbed the Sentinel and the other the Scourge, must vie for control of the map and destroy the other team’s aforementioned Ancient.
+Two teams dubbed the Sentinel and the other the Scourge, must vie for control of the map and destroy the other team’s aforementioned Ancient.

 Players choose their hero, one of a staggering 112 possible choices, leaving an amazing amount of replay for the players.
 Players gain combat gold by destroying enemy players or other creatures, giving their team an advantage in the way of resources.
 This game has been called ‘the ultimate RTS’, which I wholeheartedly agree with.

-It’s a step up from the RTS style of gameplay, opening up avenues, literal, as the ones on the game map, and those avenues of creativity of the players given free reign with resources, time, and creative vision.
+It’s a step up from the RTS style of gameplay, opening up avenues, literal, as the ones on the game map, and those avenues of creativity of the players given free rein with resources, time, and creative vision.

 9. Mobile Legends

 Bang Bang: Strictly a mobile entry, as the name states, Mobile Legends: Bang Bang was released in 2016 exclusively for Android devices.
 Later that year it was ported to iOS devices as well.
 Mobile Legends was developed by Moonton and exclusively released in China, Indonesia, and Malaysia.